-Napoli-specific Performance, curated by Adriana Rispoli for Wine&theCity/nine edition, Municipio Station, Underground Line n.1, Naples, Italy
+Napoli-specific Performance, curated by Adriana Rispoli for Wine&theCity/ nine edition, Municipio Underground Station, Line n.1, Naples Council, Italy

 I targeted only men who chose the escalators to get to the subway platform.
 I caught them by surprise, from behind, putting my headphones on them, with the song Reality playing loudly, related to the French movie from the 80’s La Boum.
 I insisted with them, as much as I could, to keep the headphones on, touching, hugging, kissing, clearly harassing them albeit very sweetly.
 At the end of the two escalators, I handed a letter to them and turned my back, without giving any explanation.